odpi/specs/ODPi-Operations.md

 * Post installation of the cluster, Ambari REST APIs MAY be used to add additional repository URLs

-[TODO - need to provide clear instructions on how to add repo URLs post install] [Note: service level repositories will be supported in 2.4.2]

 ####Service Definition Requirements
-For Ambari to recognize a custom service definition it needs to be developed per [Ambari 2.4.0 specification](https://cwiki.apache.org/confluence/display/AMBARI/Defining+a+Custom+Stack+and+Services).
+For Ambari to recognize a custom service definition it needs to be developed per [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).
 Once installed, Ambari will consume the service definition and present it as an option while deploying the cluster or adding a new service to the cluster.

 In addition to the service definition requirements in the common section above: